Villa Views Knowledge Hub

 What's the difference between HDR photography and regular real estate photos?

 HDR (high dynamic range) photography blends multiple exposures of the same shot to capture detail in both bright windows and dark interiors.
 The result is a balanced, natural-looking image where nothing is blown out or lost in shadow.
-Most professional real estate photography today uses HDR processing.
 It's especially important for homes with large windows, mixed lighting, or rooms that tend to photograph dark.

-What is twilight photography and is it worth it for listings?
+What is twilight photography and is it worth it?

-Twilight photography captures the exterior of a home during the "golden hour" just after sunset, when the sky has color and the interior lights glow warm through the windows.
-It adds emotion, depth, and a premium feel that standard daytime exteriors don't have.
-It's especially effective for homes with strong curb appeal, outdoor lighting, pools, or distinctive architecture.
-Villa Views offers twilight add-ons starting at $30.
-Learn more: Twilight Photos.
+Twilight photography captures the exterior just after sunset when the sky has color and interior lights glow warm through the windows.
+It adds emotion and a premium feel that standard daytime exteriors don't have.
+Especially effective for homes with strong curb appeal, outdoor lighting, or distinctive architecture.
+Starting at $30.
+Learn more.

 Pricing